stargatedaw/stargate/src/linux/rpi4.md

 # Raspberry Pi4
+## UPDATE:
+Manjaro KDE, the one rpi4 distro that worked decently well late 2021 to early 2022, no longer works very well as of late 2022.
+Leaving this document here for historical reference, but know that you will likely need to do some serious tweaking to run a DAW on an rpi4

+...

 Stargate UI runs adequately on an rpi4, with some necessary tweaks.
 The engine is very optimized and runs adequately without tweaks, but the